 When your joints move too far and your muscles are constantly working overtime to compensate, everything hurts.
 You're exhausted.
 You've probably been told to just stretch more, or worse, that nothing is really wrong.
-Living with Ehlers-Danlos Syndrome means your connective tissue doesn't provide the structural support most people take for granted—and that affects everything from how you sit to how you sleep.
+Living with Ehlers-Danlos Syndrome (Castori, 2012) means your connective tissue doesn't provide the structural support most people take for granted—and that affects everything from how you sit to how you sleep.

 How I Work With EDS